gitpod-io/gitpod/docs/self-hosted/install/oauth.md

 * GitLab Community Edition in version 11.7.x and higher
 * GitLab Enterprise Edition in version 11.7.x and higher
 * Bitbucket — coming soon
-* Custom Auth Provider – Inquiry TypeFox for a quote
+* Custom Auth Provider – Inquiry Gitpod GmbH for a quote

 ## GitHub
 To authenticate your users with GitHub you need to create a [GitHub OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).